mlochbaum/BQN/problems.md

 A pretty fundamental problem with dynamically-typed array languages.
 Prototypes are intended to solve it, but they don't really.
 It doesn't help that the notion of type is fluid: elements of an array in one moment can be axis lengths in the next; did the numeric value go from not being type information to being type information?
 Inferred type might help here, particularly the ability of one part of the program to ask another part for type information during compilation.
 But that needs to be specified if programmers are going to rely on it, which sounds difficult.

 ### Control flow with function selection has awkward syntax
 At the moment BQN has no control structures, instead preferring function recursion, iteration, and selection.
-Selection is awkward because the result of selecting from a list of functions must be a value syntactically.
+Selection is awkward because the result of selecting from a list of functions is a subject syntactically.
 It also often doesn't need an argument, since it can refer to values from the containing function because of lexical scoping.
-There should probably be a function that takes a function argument and invokes it, possible with an empty list as a dummy left argument.
-Somewhat like the operator `{𝔽}`.
-But also: should a `{}` object that doesn't refer to its arguments be special?
-Some kind of "block" construct?
+There should possibly be a function that takes a function argument and invokes it, possible with an empty list as a dummy left argument.
+Somewhat like the modifier `{𝔽}`.

 *Potentially solved by multiple headers, blocks, and block returns.
 Needs reevaluation later.*